Beauchief and Greenhill: Lowedges

 Lowedges has some 3,000 homes and is located at the southern edge of the city on the boundary with Derbyshire.
-It was built on the grounds of Greenhill Hall (now demolished) which gave its name to Greenhill Park in Low Edges which marks the southern boundary of Sheffield.
-Lowedges is formed of council and private houses and flats as well as a good selection of shops and one public house, The Grennel Mower.
+It was built on the grounds of Greenhill Hall (now demolished) which gave its name to Greenhill Park at the southern boundary of Sheffield.
+Lowedges is formed of council and private houses and flats as well as a selection of shops and one public house, The Grennel Mower.

 The original name "Low Edges" was given to a farm located on the east side of the Sheffield to Derby Turnpike, now called Chesterfield Road.
 The farm itself was made up of several strips, located on both sides of the Turnpike which had in their names the word Lowedge.
 "Lowedge" in this context, is a description rather than a name, "low" being the Derbyshire name for a hill and "edge", meaning just that, a strip on the edge of a hill or low.
 Renting some of these strips and bring them together into a single farming unit would have prompted the tenant, one William Webster, to call this new farm "Low Edges".